isomerpages/mci-egazette/pages/terms-of-use.md

 (21)&nbsp; Under no circumstances shall the Government be considered to be associated or affiliated with any trade or service marks, logos, insignia or other devices used or appearing on websites/electronic platforms that link to or frame the Website (or any part of it) or any of the Contents.

-(22)&nbsp; MCI reserves the right to disable any unauthorised links to, or frames of, the Website (or any part of it) or any of the Contents, at any time and without ascribing any reason or giving any notice.
+(22)&nbsp; MDDI reserves the right to disable any unauthorised links to, or frames of, the Website (or any part of it) or any of the Contents, at any time and without ascribing any reason or giving any notice.

-(23)&nbsp; Without limiting clause (22) of these Terms of Use, MCI reserves the right to, at any time and without ascribing any reason or giving any notice, disable any link to, or any frame of, the Website (or any part of it) or any of the Contents in any website/electronic platform containing inappropriate, profane, defamatory, infringing, obscene, indecent or unlawful material or information, or material or information that violates any written law or any applicable intellectual property, proprietary, publicity or other rights.
+(23)&nbsp; Without limiting clause (22) of these Terms of Use, MDDI reserves the right to, at any time and without ascribing any reason or giving any notice, disable any link to, or any frame of, the Website (or any part of it) or any of the Contents in any website/electronic platform containing inappropriate, profane, defamatory, infringing, obscene, indecent or unlawful material or information, or material or information that violates any written law or any applicable intellectual property, proprietary, publicity or other rights.

-(24)&nbsp; MCI reserves the right to change the URL of the Website or any part of it, at any time and without any notice.
+(24)&nbsp; MDDI reserves the right to change the URL of the Website or any part of it, at any time and without any notice.

 (25)&nbsp; The Government shall not be liable for any damage, loss or liability of any kind (whether actual, anticipated, consequential, special, economic or otherwise) caused as a result (direct or indirect) of the disabling of any link or frame under clause (22) or (23) or the changing of any URL under clause (24) of these Terms of Use.